 Interviews are normally held as part of the admissions process.

 All shortlisted candidates will be interviewed in person or by Skype or video-conference (depending on the applicant's native country).
-The interview will be conducted by four senior academics and it will last a maximum of 45 minutes.
-Those shortlisted for interviews will be notified three to four weeks prior to the interview date.
+The interview will be conducted by up to six senior academics and it will last a maximum of 45 minutes.
+Those shortlisted for interviews will be notified 10 to 14 days prior to the interview date.

 The shortlisted applicants will be required to give a 10-15 minute presentation on their previous research or that proposed to be undertaken for the MSc by Research.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.

 How your application is assessed

 Your application will be assessed purely on academic merit and potential, according to the published entry requirements for the course.
 Students are selected for admission without regard to gender, marital or civil partnership status, disability, race, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.
 Whether you have secured funding will not be taken into consideration when your application is assessed.

 All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).